wdelmas/ScoopIt-Api-NET/README.md

 INSTRUCTIONS

-- Modify the web.config with yours consumer key and consumer secret (https://www.scoop.it/apps)
+- Modify the web.config with your consumer key and consumer secret (https://www.scoop.it/apps)
 - Do not hesitate to contribute!

 Web.config: